Have you discovered your partner is gay?

 The good news is that you do not have to go through this alone.
 Help is available!

-I was married to a closeted gay man
+I was married to a closeted gay man for 24 years

 I get something of what you’re going through because I, too, have lived it.
 After 24 years of marriage and five children (one of whom died), my husband finally told me the secret he had kept hidden for decades: he was, and always had been, gay.